 Ok so maybe you’re a former athlete or prior military, or perhaps you just miss those glory days when you felt good and you felt like you looked good.
 Now you’re looking in the mirror and saying “how did I get here?”, “how did I let my health get to this point?”
-Maybe it has nothing to do with what you look like, but you found yourself huffing and puffing walking up the stair and you thought “I used to be an athlete now I’m struggling with steps, well that’s not a good sign”.
+Maybe it has nothing to do with what you look like, but you found yourself huffing and puffing walking up the stair and you thought “I used to be an athlete now I’m struggling with steps”.
 If you’ve experienced any of that you’re not alone.
 It’s easy to lose track of your health and fitness especially after high school or college.
-You have careers, maybe children and any number of responsibilities that continue to take priority over proper nutrition and exercise.
+You have a career, maybe children and any number of responsibilities that continue to take priority over proper nutrition and exercise.
 However, you’re now recognizing your health and wellness needs to be a priority.
-If you’ve made that epiphany, you just made a giant leap towards change.
+If you’ve had that epiphany, you just made a giant leap towards change.

 So getting back to your former glory starts with truly accepting that your fitness journey is life long.
 The second step is to accept that sometimes the workout is more about the habit than it is about fitness.
 Each time we choose to stick to our workout schedule the stronger mentally we get.
 In the beginning it is mentally painful… maybe even more than it is physically.
 However, over time you’ll become so mentally strong that it’ll just become something you do.
 You’ll reach a point where you don’t associate any pain with going.
 Once you’re at that point, you can then apply the same mental strength to developing proper nutrition (if you hadn’t already).